syncfusion-content/fileformat-docs/File-Formats/Licensing/ci-license-validation.md

 * Update the parameters in the LicenseKeyValidation.ps1 script file as described below.

-  **Platform:** Modify the value for /platform: to the actual platform "file-formats".
+  **Platform:** Modify the value for /platform: to the actual platform "FileFormats".

   **Version:**  Change the value for /version: to the required version (e.g., "26.2.4").